Battle of Largs: Context

 The first half of the 13th century was a period of consolidation for both Scottish and Norwegian kings.
 The Norwegians, under Haakon, overcame a period of internal strife, from 1161 to 1208, and oversaw the submission of the Faroe Islands, the Greenland settlements, and Iceland, in the mid 13th century.
 The Scots, under Alexander II, King of Scots (d.
 1249), extended royal authority into the northern Highlands, Argyll, and Galloway.
-The king also had wanted to incorporate the western seaboard into the Scottish realm.
+The king also wanted to incorporate the western seaboard into the Scottish realm.
 In 1230, Scottish aggression against the Isles and interference forced the Norwegian king to pacify the region.
 In 1249, after attempting to purchase the Isles from Haakon, Alexander II launched a campaign of his own, deep into Argyll and into the Hebrides.
 Unfortunately for the Scots, their king died suddenly on the verge of conquest.
 Since his son and successor, Alexander III (d.
 1286), was only a boy at the time, the Scottish realm suffered through a lengthy and troubled minority.
-In consequence, it wasn't until the 1260s that the king looked west, and attempted to finish what his father had so nearly accomplished.
+In consequence, it wasn't until the 1260s that the king looked west and attempted to finish what his father had so nearly accomplished.